-185 3.1 Climatology of summertime Rossby waves
+3.1 Climatology of summertime Rossby waves

 We first assess whether the climate models are able to represent the mean state in terms of wave amplitude and variability for wavenumbers 1-10.
-Figure 1 compares wave spectra for wavenumbers 1 to 10 from the AISI experiment with those of the ERA5 reanalysis.
-Overall, the wave amplitudes, regardless of wave numbers and models, are reasonably well reproduced with errors in the model climatology ranging from 5% (wave-10) to 12% (wave-3).
-This also applies to the variance in wave variabilities follow the same behavior with increasing values from wave number 1 to 5 and decreasing values till wave-10 thereafter.
-ERA5 shows the peak for both the wave amplitude and variance at wavenumber 6, which might suggest a systematic bias in the models, or alternatively it might be an under-sampling in ERA5.
+Figure 1 compares wave spectra for wavenumber 1 to 10 from the AISI experiment with those of the ERA5 data.
+Overall, the wave amplitudes, regardless of wave numbers and models, are reasonably well reproduced with errors ranging from 5% (wave-10) to 12% (wave-3) in the differences of the model climatology compared to ERA5 data.
+This also applies to the variance in wave activity as given by the whisker bars for each model at different wavenumbers.
+For all models the wave amplitudes and variabilities follow the same behavior with increasing values from wave number 1 to 5 and decreasing values till wave-10 thereafter.
+ERA5 shows the peak for both the wave amplitude and variance at wavenumber 5, which might suggest a systematic bias in the models, or alternatively it might be an under-sampling in ERA5.